 Should I Back 0-0 If The Odds Are Longer?

 As said, an increasing number of bookies are slightly more generous with their prices for 0-0 (compared to no scorer).
 If your favourite bookie has 0-0 at 9/1 and no goalscorer at 8/1, you may be tempted to back 0-0, especially if you strongly believe neither team will score.
 On the other hand, if you are the sort of shrewd punter who has accounts with loads of betting sites in order to have the full pick of odds and offers, you may find that the very best odds offered anywhere for either market are on 0-0.
 In both cases, what are you to do?

 Ultimately you will have to decide for yourself.
 It is fair to say that only a tiny portion of games will be affected by your choice.
-Around 7% of the time when the game ends 0-0, having backed that correct score will deliver slightly more profit.
+Around 7% of the time when the game ends 0-0, having backed that correct score will deliver a slightly higher return.
 More than 90% of the time, we estimate, a legitimate (non-own goal) will be scored, and both bets will lose.
 But on a very small number of occasions the match will be settled by an own goal (or see more than one scored and no “legitimate” goals).

 In such a scenario your bet on 0-0 will lose and you will be ruing that missed win because you opted to try for the slightly bigger payday.
 The choice is yours.
 However, we suspect the pain of winning £70 not £75 will be easier to take (you will still, after all, have won) than the frustration of missing out on £70 entirely, even if the former happens more frequently than the latter.